Kray-G/kinx/examples/typesetting/KiTTy_en.md

 Above example will show the following code[^ProgramCodeBox1]。

-[^ProgramCodeBox1]: It is hard to distinguish those because the same style, but the code with <monotype-backq3 /> is the example to write.
+[^ProgramCodeBox1]: It is hard to distinguish those because of the same style, but the code with <monotype-backq3 /> is the example to write.

 ```